evy0311/t440p-hackintosh/README.md

 - WiFi and Bluetooth (with WiFi card and BIOS mod)
 - Handoff and Airdrop, other Apple features (using WiFi card and BIOS mod)

+##### What doesn't work:
+- Occasionally after waking from sleep, the laptop reboots.
+I have heard of some even on real Macbooks having similar issues.
+I am looking into what is causing this and will update the guide soon.

 ## Creating the USB Installer
 Since I don't have access to a legitimate Mac, I needed to be able to create a vanilla macOS installer.
 This guide (and many others) used to inform users to create a USB installer for a macOS Distro such as Niresh.
 While this may work just fine for then creating a vanilla macOS installer, distro's can be (and are) very shady.
 They come preloaded with a bunch of extra junk that is not needed, and just overall are *highly* advised against being used.
-Follow the steps below to figure out how to create a REAL macOS Mojave Vanilla installer without having access to a real Mac.
+Follow the steps below to figure out how to create a REAL macOS Catalina Vanilla installer without having access to a real Mac.

 1. Follow the steps at this guide [Here](https://internet-install.gitbook.io/macos-internet-install/).
 2. When you get to the part about installing clover bootloader, follow the steps below for configuring kexts, etc.